 The process of skin aging has been divided into two categories:

-- Intrinsic - Natural aging is caused by changes in elasticity of the skin over time.
+- Intrinsic – Natural aging is caused by changes in the elasticity of the skin over time.

 Intrinsic Ageing is controlled by your body’s own biological clock.
 The production of collagen within the dermis slows down and elastin has less ‘spring’, the turnover of new skin cells takes longer as does the shedding of dead skin cells; these changes start as early as your twenties but take years to be visible in the appearance of your skin.